danweitzel/googleanalytics/README.md

 account_list$viewId
 ```

-## View account_list and pick the viewId you want to extract data from.
+##  Pick the viewId you want to extract data from

 The acocunt that I want to query is the second one. if You want to query the first account (or only have one account) replace the `[2]` with `[1]`.